kasramp/UbuntuIndicatorWeather/installation.md

 `indicator-weather`

 To make the indicator to start automatically on system startup, depends on your desktop/window manager, you need to add `indicator-weather` file to the startup script.

+### Via source code (Prerelease)
+It is also possible to install/test prerelease version of indicator.
+There are two approaches available depends on the Linux distribution.

+#### Debian based distributions
+First clone the repository,

+`git clone git@github.com:kasramp/UbuntuIndicatorWeather.git`

+Then run `install_dependencies_debian.sh` script with root permission,

+`sudo ./install_dependencies_debian.sh`

+The script install all the necessary dependencies via `apt`.
+As a result, no need to manually install any packages.

+#### Non-debian distributions
+First clone the repository,

+`git clone git@github.com:kasramp/UbuntuIndicatorWeather.git`

+Then follow "Via source code (Stable release)" instructions.